muhammadmateen027/weather/README.md

 [![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link] [![License: MIT][license_badge]][license_link]

+[Note]: Usecases and entities are added in the layer.
+Communication of BLoC is pending.

 Weather app will look like this as shown below and for now it has static data:
 <table>